 Introduction to MVP

-One of the primary benefits of the MVP model is that it favours lean production.
-For bootstrapping entrepreneurs or companies favouring lean production for an unproven idea the MVP can provide significant cost savings.
+One of the primary benefits of the MVP model is that it favors lean production.
+For bootstrapping entrepreneurs or companies favoring lean production for an unproven idea, the MVP can provide significant cost savings.

 Benefits of MVP Testing

 Because the MVP model is generally favored by companies looking to optimize costs, actual testing of the product’s functionality and other features can be overlooked.
 Nevertheless, in the digital world, the MVP represents an opportunity to gain customer validation for the product.
 MVP tests are designed not only to determine the viability of the product’s value proposition but also the technical elements of the product (Source: The Next Web).

 Naturally, there is no point in extensively testing a largely unfinished product but there is still a place for user acceptance testing with the MVP model.
 Conducting validation testing on the overall platform to verify the expected outcomes and check the usability of the product makes better sense.
 Although the MVP is not a long-term project it remains that it should not be unusable because it is filled with bugs.
 Like the MVP, the testing should remain flexible and be employed only as needed.